dmbarbour/glas/docs/GlasApps.md

 ## Filesystem and Network

 I propose to implement filesystem and network APIs in terms of FFI.
-We don't get much out of these APIs other than a safety wrapper around FFI, and that can be left to the application or adapter layers.
+We don't get much out of these APIs other than a safety wrapper around FFI, and that can be left to applications or adapters to avoid cluttering the runtime.

-There are a few tweaks I would make: better support for pipelining of commands or error handling without going back to the transaction on every little step, reading and writing whole files as a single command, etc..
+The conventional APIs should be adapted for better pipelining.
+For example, even if 'open' has an error, it's best if we can safely continue applying several operations before checking the result.
+This might benefit from a null object pattern.
+Useful utility functions might involve reading or writing whole files in one step, or performing HTTP requests in one step.

+## Securing Applications

+Not every program should be trusted with FFI, shared state, and other sensitive resources.
+This is true within a curated community configuration, and it is even more true with external scripts of ambiguous provenance.
+So, what can be done?

+A configuration can describe who the user trusts or how to find this information.
+With a few conventions, when loading files we could poke around within a folder or repository for signed manifests and certifications of public signatures.
+A compiler can generate record of sources contributing to each definition - locations, secure hashes, other definitions, etc. - even accounting for overrides and 'eval' of macros.

+Instead of a binary decision for the entire application, perhaps we can isolate trust to specific definitions.
+Via annotations, some trusted definitions might express that they properly sandbox FFI, permitting calls from less-trusted definitions.
+And perhaps we can support a gradient of trust with our signatures, e.g. trust with specific roles, such as access to the filesystem instead of full FFI.

+Ultimately, we can run untrusted applications in trusted sandboxes, and a trusted application adapter can construct sandboxes upon request based on application settings.
+If the application asks for more authority than it's trusted to receive, the adapter won't stop it: the adapter only observes application settings and runtime version info, it's ignorant of security concerns.
+Instead, it's the runtime that would look at the final web of definitions and say "no, this untrusted definition is using FFI".
+At that point, we can abandon the app, sandbox the app, or extend trust.